ToddX61/Svg-to-Png/README.md

 ## A note on 'rasterized' svg files

 When I first started on this project, I was very ignorant about svg files.
-To me: "They're vector files that can be resized and mantain the integrity of the image."
+To me: "They're vector files that can be resized and maintain the integrity of the image."

 I tested a lot of svg samples from different sources.
 But some stubbornly resisted scaling smoothly: "Why does my scaled file look like a raster image?"
 After many wasted hours, I found out why.
 They **are** raster images.
 Embedded in the SVG file.
 D'oh!